usymmij/boston-cream/README.md

 > Specialized hardware is also more efficient than general purpose hardware, and can be optimized for lower resource settings.
 This allows the users to decrease and limit their power consumption and overall power requirements.

 # Functional Description
+> ("Adding pictures would be very effective")
 > When the program starts, a connected monitor will show a rendered torus.
-> Buttons 0, 1, and 2 will correspond to rotations in the X, Y, and Z axis, and switches 0, 1, and 2 will control the direction of these rotations respectively.
+> The user has the option to interact with the system using buttons and switches.Buttons 0, 1, and 2 will correspond to rotations in the X, Y, and Z axis, and switches 0, 1, and 2 will control the direction of these rotations respectively.
-> The 3D torus, in its rotated orientation is rendered to a 2D frame buffer that is then displayed on the connected monitor in real time using the VGA controller.
+> The 3D torus, in its rotated orientation is rendered to a 2D frame buffer that is then displayed on the connected monitor in real time.
+This operation is done using the VGA controller.
+("We can talk a little more about how this interaction is done, code and such?")

+> ("Can these questions be answered?")
+> What quantities does it monitor?
+How often?
+> What stimuli does it manage?
+How often?

 # Input/Output
+> Currently, our output requirement is to rotate the object, control the direction of the object, and measure rotation speed.
-> The buttons, switches, and timer are the inputs for this device.
+> To accomplish this, we assigned our inputs to be buttons(actuator), switches(actuator), and a timer(sensor) for this device.
-> Held buttons rotate the object, and the switches control the direction while the timer is used to check the duration held for an appropriate rotation speed.
+> Buttons are held to rotate the object, the switches control the direction, and the timer checks the button hold for an appropriate rotation speed.
 > These inputs manipulate the internal torus state, which is converted to an ouput: a frame buffer.
 > This frame buffer is written to the hardware VGA controller, which displays the updated frame buffer to the VGA port
 > VGA is a digital standard, and so are the two most common display protocols in modern displays (DisplayPort and HDMI)
 > Since it is on the DE10-SOC, our output IC will be a 24-bit VGA DAC.